phkaeser/wlmaker/doc/ROADMAP.md

   * set app ID.
   * [regression, not supported] show window menu.

-* Support window decoration protocol, based on toolkit.
+* [done] Support window decoration protocol, based on toolkit.
   * [done] Style of title bar, iconify and close buttons similar to Window Maker.
-  * No border shown when windows are not decorated (eg. chrome, firefox)
+  * [done] No border shown when windows are not decorated (eg. chrome, firefox)

 * Task List
   * Listing windows, rather than views.